ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ![Bestsellers block](img/4.5_bestsellers_block.png "Bestsellers block")

-- [React app block](https://doc.ibexa.co/projects/userguide/en/4.5/content_management/pages/#react-app-block) allows an editor to embed a preconfigured React application into a page.
+- [React app block](https://doc.ibexa.co/projects/userguide/en/4.5/content_management/pages/#react-app-block) allows an editor to embed a preconfigured React application in a page.
 React app block requires configuration.
 For more information, see [React App Block configuration](https://doc.ibexa.co/projects/userguide/en/4.5/content_management/pages/react_app_block/#react-app-block-configuration).

 ![React app block](img/4.5_react_app_block.png "React app block")

 ### Page Builder for B2B portalss [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 With this release, you will be able to use Page Builder to create custom Customer Portals for your clients.
-With new Sales rep page block and using all available blocks from original Page Builder, you can create unique experience for each customer group.
+With new Sales rep page block and using all available blocks from original Page Builder, you can create a unique experience for each customer group.
 Additionally, you can assign each customer group to a specific Customer Portal or create an availability hierarchy based on rules and configuration.

 ![Page Builder for B2B portals](img/4.5_page_builder_b2b.png "Page Builder for B2B portals")